Morgan Frost Game Preview: Flyers vs. Red Wings

-Morgan Frost and the Philadelphia Flyers will play the Detroit Red Wings at 7:00 PM ET on Saturday, December 16, 2023.
-If you're thinking about a wager on Frost against the Red Wings, we have lots of info to help.
+Morgan Frost will be in action when the Philadelphia Flyers and Detroit Red Wings face off at 7:00 PM ET on Friday, December 22, 2023.
+Prop bets for Frost are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.